Other case studies

 - Neck Liposuction Before & After Photos (12)

 Keeping cosmetic surgery a secret.

 One of the biggest drives during the last 10 years has been the patients request to keep their cosmetic surgery a secret.
 The patients want to look younger and healthier but don’t want to look different.
 Often the driving force is to be able to work longer and be competitive in the work force.
-Interestingly procedures performed by plastic and cosmetic surgeons have become less invasive and often have quicker recovery so keeping procedures a secret can often be a realistic goal.
+Interestingly procedures performed by dermatologist and cosmetic surgeons have become less invasive and often have quicker recovery so keeping procedures a secret can often be a realistic goal.
 For instance face lift surgery which is of the deep plain variety will nearly always be associated with swelling of the face.

 On the other hand skin suture lifts and mini face lifts may not have much swelling at all.
 It is interesting that patients do want to keep the procedure a secret since there is a lot less negativity in general on the topic of cosmetic surgery.
 When I started performing cosmetic surgery 25 years ago many patients would be horrified if there friends knew about the procedure and it had to be an absolute secret.
 Today it is more just a general request.
 On the other hand I do find that there are patients who would love to talk about it and discuss it with their friends.

 Men are interesting in that way as sometimes they come in groups and bring all their best mates to have the same procedure.
 This has been particularly common with six pack Liposculpture and I have often seen this is the Mediterranean patients.
 I have had a number of interesting stories over the years where a women has performed full body Liposculpture of nearly all the fatty areas on the body and kept it a total secret from their husband.
 I suppose that some men are just not that observant.
 Some procedure such as rhinoplasty or a nose job is hard to keep a secret as it changes the appearance of the face.